 The best creative is, well, creative!
 It’s part art and part science.
 There’s no single approach that works for everyone, but the following advice will help guide you to creative ideas that work on Pinterest.

 Some aspects of creative design influence Pin performance more than others.
-In this guide, you’ll find tips for what’s worked best.
+In this guide, you’ll find tips for what’s proven to work best.

 Pins should represent your actionable, inspiring ideas.
 People come to Pinterest to find ideas from brands and businesses like you, and they want Pins that help them give something a try or do something new.